cornerstonejs/cornerstoneWADOImageLoader/README.md

 * Add support for bulk data items to WADO-RS Loader
 * Add events to webWorkerManager so its activity can be monitored
 * Add support for dynamically loading custom web worker tasks in webWorkerManager
-* Add support for adjusting # of web workers dynamically (adding, removing)
 * Add support for issuing progress events from web worker tasks

 FAQ